CompTIA Security+ Exam Notes

 Identifying malicious activity: If a critical system file is suddenly modified at an unusual time, the metadata (timestamp) could indicate a potential intrusion attempt.

-Tracking file movement: By examining the metadata of a copied file, investigators can determine when and from which system it was transferred.
+Tracking file movement: Investigators can determine when and from which system a copied file was transferred by examining its metadata.

-Identifying the source of a document: Metadata like author information on a document can help trace its origin.
+Identifying the source of a document: Metadata, such as author information on a document, can help trace its origin.

 No comments: